How to Deal with Sexual Side Effects of Your Meds

 First off, side effects are effects medications have on the user that are unrelated to the reason they are taking the medication- kind of like a bonus, but not a good one.

-Lots of medications can cause sexual side effects, these include - but are not limited to -- Anticonvulsants - Antidepressants (SSRIs, MAOIs, Tricyclics) - Antihistamines - Anti-hypertensive medications - Anti-manic medications - Anti-psychotic medications - Benzodiazepines - Beta-blockers - Birth control - Opioid painkillers
+- Anticonvulsants - Antidepressants (SSRIs, MAOIs, Tricyclics) - Antihistamines - Anti-hypertensive medications - Anti-manic medications - Antipsychotic medications - Benzodiazepines - Beta-blockers - Birth control - Opioid painkillers.

-Now that we are clear on the concept of ‘sexual side effects’, and some of the medications that can cause them, let’s get specific as to what exactly they look like.
-The term “sexual side effects” typically refers to the following:- Loss of libido - Erectile dysfunction - Vaginal dryness - Genital numbness - Delayed orgasm - Anorgasmia (Inability to orgasm)
+Now that we are clear on the concept of sexual side effects, and some of the medications that can cause them, let’s get specific as to what exactly they look like.
+The term “sexual side effects” typically refers to the following:

-How does a wand massager help coping with sexual side effects?
+How does a wand massager help to cope with sexual side effects?